Is god’s name God?

 A few weeks ago, my daughter posted a similar, but less sarcastic, meme on her Facebook page.
 The graphic had a picture of C. Darwin and a comment invoking evolutionary survival for those who refuse to take precautions to prevent getting or spreading COVID-19.
 It said, “If you don’t want to quarantine, it’s okay.”
 Innocuous enough.
 If you’ve been exposed, tested positive, or diagnosed it is not okay not to quarantine.
 However, it attracted comment from a troll since she posted it as public.

-While the middle aged man from Abilene, TX, said mostly illogical and incoherent things, and he invoked Communism for reasons only he and his ilk comprehend, his gist was that people are wearing surgical masks and other mouth/nose coverings due to irrational fear.
+While the middle aged man from Abilene, TX, said mostly illogical and incoherent things, and he invoked Communism for reasons only he and his ilk might comprehend, his gist was that people are wearing surgical masks and other mouth/nose coverings due to irrational fear.
 A quick look at his page supported his opinionated hypothesis with memes poking fun at (or insulting) people who mask up.
 People like me.

 For the record, the man currently holding the office of POTUS, two of his predecessors (Bush2 and Clinton1), and I all turn 74 years of age this summer.
 In my case, I have two manageable, non-life-threatening (in the near term), underlying conditions (as they call them) that would make COVID-19 probably deadly for me.
 I’ve also had surgery for cancer and am constantly monitored (scanned) for recurrence.
 Fear?
 Me?
 There is more.

 I was born into and grew up in a family supported by a subterranean coal miner.
 Going underground to mine has been a top ten dangerous job for hundreds of years.
-I attended the funerals of friends and classmate’s fathers who died from cave-ins, flash floods, and explosions.
+I attended the funerals of friends and classmate’s fathers who died from coal mine cave-ins, flash floods, and explosions.
 I do not recall my father worried or fearful of going to work, although unions and others tried to improve working conditions with limited success.
-He feared flying until he did, then he was fine.
+He feared flying until he did fly, then he was fine.

 I spent years wearing a uniform in foreign countries where I was advised to be unpredictable and to alter my route to and from work for safety.
 I flew airplanes strapped to ejection seats (upward and downward), wearing an oxygen mask, a helmet, and able to recite from memory and to demonstrate emergency procedures.
 I never did this out of fear.
 It was my job.
 Although I lived through some very scary moments, fear would have negatively affected my performance (the cliché is to choke).
 It was wisdom, professionalism, and training, not fear, that enabled a young aviator to become this old one.